Diarrhea

 Diarrhea is often accompanied by abdominal pain and cramps, as well as bloating.
 Symptoms can also include fever, and head and limb pain.

-Important: Dizziness and circulation problems can occur if the body has lost too much liquid and sodium (electrolytes).
+Important: Dizziness and circulation problems can occur if the body has lost an excessive amount of fluids and sodium (electrolytes).
 In this case, a doctor should be contacted without delay.

 It is advisable to contact a doctor in the case of: